SHUBHANGNAUTIYAL1/SHUBHANGNAUTIYAL1/README.md

-- 👋 Hi, I’m @SHUBHANGNAUTIYAL1
+- 👋 Hi, I’m SHUBHANG NAUTIYAL passionate about coding
 - 👀 I’m interested in machine learning as well as in web development
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🌱 I’m currently learning  machine learning and web development -📫 How to reach me shubhang999454@gmail.com

 <!---
 SHUBHANGNAUTIYAL1/SHUBHANGNAUTIYAL1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.